jundalisay/maha/content/en/economics/natural-industries.md

 ### Mining

-{{< q >}}
+{{< q a="Antonio Pigafetta" >}}
-<p>They showed me certain large valleys, making me a sign that the gold there was as abundant as the hairs of their heads, but they have no iron with which to dig it, and they do not dare to go to the trouble [to get it].</p>
+They showed me certain large valleys, making me a sign that the gold there was as abundant as the hairs of their heads, but they have no iron with which to dig it, and they do not dare to go to the trouble [to get it].
-<cite>Pigafetta</cite>
 {{< /q >}}

 ### Sports (Boxing, Archery )

-{{< q >}}
+{{< q a="Antonio Pigafetta" >}}
-<p>At a cape of [Mindanao] and near a river, are found shaggy men who are exceedingly great fighters and archers.
+At a cape of [Mindanao] and near a river, are found shaggy men who are exceedingly great fighters and archers.
 They use swords one palmo in length, and eat only raw human hearts with the juice of oranges or lemons.
-Those shaggy people are called Benaian.</p>
+Those shaggy people are called Benaian.
-<cite>Pigafetta</cite>
 {{< /q >}}